 Search facility will allow search based on 4 indicators: upn, subupn, owner name and address.
 It will search the entire DB for these 4 indicators and return many results in text and visual format on the map.
 Text can be either as pop-up or in the right most column.
-Visual representation on the map will be in distinctive colour e.g. Yellow.
+Visual representation on the map will be in distinctive colour e.g. Yellow (2013).

-User manual should be available for the users from the system
+User manual should be available for the users from the system.
+Small and detailed one.
+(2013)

 Map should include layers for Property, Business, Rent, Lands, Investments and other.
+(2013)